Clear Impact logo

 WHY DOES THIS MATTER?

-Educational attainment is a strong predictor of health outcomes.
 The connection between education and health is well-documented.
-Higher educational attainment is associated with better jobs, higher earnings, increased health knowledge, better self-reported health and fewer chronic conditions.
+Higher educational attainment is associated with better jobs, higher earnings, increased health literacy, better self-reported health and fewer chronic conditions.
 Individuals with lower educational attainment are at a greater risk of adverse health outcomes such as obesity, cardiovascular disease, lung disease, mental health problems and premature death.
 Additionally, students who drop out of high school are more likely to experience incarceration.

-According to one study, investments to reduce education-related disparities could save up to eight times more lives than equal investments in medical advances.
-Each high school dropout costs the United States more than $163,000 in lost revenue over a lifetime based on the lifetime differences between dropouts and graduates in income, taxes paid, government spending on health, crime and welfare.
-Increased time in school is also connected to higher social engagement over the lifetime.
+Each high school dropout costs the United States more than $272,000 in lost revenue over a lifetime based on the differences between dropouts and graduates in income, taxes paid and government spending on health, crime and welfare.
+Increased time in school is also associated with higher civic engagement in adulthood.

 WHO IS AFFECTED?

-The high school graduation rate is higher among:
+The prevalence of high school completion is higher among:

 What Works

-Keeping children and adolescents in school through high school graduation and beyond is a key strategy for increasing equitable health outcomes.
+Keeping children and adolescents in school through high school graduation and beyond is key to increasing equitable health outcomes.
 Several programs have been successful in improving high school graduation rates by targeting high-risk populations.
-Programs aimed at increasing high school graduation rates — and ultimately, health equity — include:
+Strategies that can improve rates of high school or GED completion — and ultimately, health equity — include:

 • Social-emotional skills training.